CaioCavalcanti/aws-developer-certification/README.md

     - Study at least 30min everyday
     - Take the time to focus only on that: no phone, no social media, no multitasking
     - Keep track of the days you studied and compensate in the next day if necessary
-3. Take the preparation course on Udemy and make sure that for each subject you:
+3. Take the preparation course on Udemy and AWS training and make sure that for each subject you:
     - Put the hands-on and do the labs
     - Read related whitepapers and FAQs in AWS
     - Take the practice tests, if any available specifically for the subject